 As president and CEO of State Policy Network (SPN), Tracie Sharp serves a 130+ member peer network community of independent, non-partisan, free market allies in all 50 states.

-Tracie Sharp is president of State Policy Network, the capacity building service organization of free market, state-focused public policy think tanks.
-SPN has over 130 members, including 59 state think tanks representing all 50 states.
-Ms. Sharp has been an active leader in the state-focused think tank movement since 1988, serving on the SPN board of directors since its founding in 1992 and hired as president in August 1999.
+State Policy Network is the incubator and connector of the free market, independent, state-focused think tank network.
+Tracie has been an active leader in state and local public policy since 1988, serving on the SPN board of directors since 1992 and chosen as president in 1999.

-Prior to assuming leadership of State Policy Network, Ms. Sharp was executive director and one of the founders of Cascade Policy Institute, Oregon's state-focused, market-oriented think tank.
-During her tenure (1991-1999), Cascade became the leading free market voice in the state, thriving on nationally-recognized public policy research, most notably in the areas of k-12 education reform and social security privatization.
+Before joining SPN, Tracie helped launch Oregon's market-oriented state think tank, Cascade Policy Institute, in 1991.
+During Tracie’s tenure Cascade became the leading market-oriented voice in the state, thriving on nationally-recognized public policy research, most notably in the areas of K-12 education reform and urban planning/smart growth policy analysis.

-Previously, Ms. Sharp worked with Washington State radio commentator and political pundit John Carlson, serving as director of programs at the Washington Institute for Policy Studies in Seattle.
-During that time she was also active in the Puget Sound Big Brother/Big Sister program.
+Prior to her leadership at Cascade Policy Institute, Tracie worked alongside Washington State radio commentator John Carlson, serving as director of programs at the Washington Institute for Policy Studies in Seattle (now Washington Policy Center).
+She was also active during that time in the Puget Sound Big Brother/Big Sister program.